FelixOnline/v2/content/articles/2016-11-4-imperial-girls-can-do-without-sport-imperial.md

 subtitle: >
   Tessa Davey is perpetually disappointed by Sport Imperial’s attitude to women in sport
 date: "2016-11-04 14:34:52 +0000"

 # Attributes from Felix Online V1
 id: "6394"
 old_path: /comment/6394/imperial-girls-can-do-without-sport-imperial
 aliases:
  - /comment/6394/imperial-girls-can-do-without-sport-imperial
+imported: true
+comments:
+ - jesuissportimperialI definitely agree with this article Before throwing a huge probably expensive ad campaign about Imperial Girls Can they should start funding womens sport more In my past two years in IC I have seen injustices on top of injustices and a lack of facilities for womens Starting with rowing although the womens intermediate team was better than their male equivalent won 2 medals whereas the men won nothing the mens team was the one appointed with a full time coach and brand new boats The women did with what they had ie a volunteer coach and outings when no one else was out These injustices were really felt amongst the female athletes leading to most of them quitting the sportDifferent sport same story the womens football team does not have a full time coach appointed there isnt even a coach at our matches and have to take public transport to training and matches whereas the men have their own buses Obviously I understand there are many more men playing football

 # Article Taxonomies
 categories:
  - comment
 tags:
+authors:

+# Homepage control params
 headline: true
 featured: true